 - Gentle and Controlled: Mothers can precisely control suction strength and rhythm, often leading to a more comfortable experience and helping to prevent nipple soreness.

-- Reliable Backup: An excellent choice to have on hand in case your electric pump fails or you experience a power outage.
+- Reliable Backup: An excellent choice to have on hand if your electric pump fails or during a power outage.

 - Fewer Parts to Clean: Simplifies the post-pumping cleanup routine.